gmomo/python-ehub/docs/docker.md

 # Docker-compose

 This is a program that simplifies working with `docker` commands.
-`docker` commands can get quite verbose (just run `man docker run` to see what I mean).
+`docker` commands can get quite verbose (just run `man docker run`).

-The `docker-compose.yaml` file is a configuration file for running and building a docker container or iamge respectively.
+The `docker-compose.yaml` file is a configuration file for running and building a docker container or image respectively.

 ## Build the image